MahnazRabbani/TransferLearning-CIFAR10-Benchmark/README.md

 - vit.ipynb
 - Efficientnet.ipynb

-**Note**: Fine-tuned models are not included in the GitHub repo due to size limits.
+**Note**: Fine-tuned models are not included in the GitHub repo due to github size limits.

 ## Potential Next Step